manuxi/SuluEventBundle/README.md

 </a>

 This bundle was made based on [Sulu workshop](https://github.com/sulu/sulu-workshop).
-I made it to have the possibility to manage events in my projects and to get a better knowledge of sulu.
+I made it to have the possibility to manage events in my projects.

+This bundle contains
+- Several filters for Event Content Type
+- Link Provider
+- Sitemap Provider
+- Handler for Trash Items
+- Handler for Automation
+- Possibility to assign a contact as author
+- Twig Extension for resolving events / get a list of events
+- Events for displaying Activities and more...

+The news and their meta information is translatable.

+It contains an example twig template.

 The events and their meta information is translatable.

 Please feel comfortable submitting feature requests.
 This bundle is still in development.
 Use at own risk 🤞🏻